Balkan Wars: The Treaty of Bucharest

 The epilogue to this nine-month pan-Balkan war was drawn mostly by the treaty of Bucharest, 10 August 1913.
 Delegates of Greece, Serbia, Montenegro, and Bulgaria, hosted by the deputy of Romania arrived in Bucharest to settle negotiations.
 Ottoman's request to participate was rejected, on the basis that the talks were to deal with matters strictly among the Balkan allies.
 The Great Powers maintained a very influential presence, but they did not dominate the proceedings.

 The Treaty partitioned Macedonia, made changes to the Balkan borders and established the independent state of Albania.

 Serbia gained the territory of north-east Macedonia, settled the eastern borders with Bulgaria and gained the eastern half of the Sanjak of Novi-Bazar, doubling its size.
 Montenegro gained the western half of the Sanjak of Novi-Bazar and secured the borders with Serbia.
 Greece more than doubled its size by gaining southern Epirus, the biggest part of southern Macedonia, including the city-port of Kavala in its eastern border.
 The Aegean Islands were annexed by the Greek Kingdom, apart from the Dodecanese, and the Cretan unification was completed and formalized.
 Romania annexed the southern part of Dobruja province.
 Bulgaria, even though defeated, managed to hold some territorial gains from the First Balkan War.
 Bulgaria embraced a portion of Macedonia, including the town of Strumnitza, and western Thrace with a 70-mile Aegean coastline including the port-town of Alexandroupolis.

 The Final Treaties

 The Bulgarian delegates then met the Ottomans for negotiations in Constantinople.
 Bulgaria's hope to regain lost territories in Eastern Thrace, where the bulk of Bulgarian forces had struggled to conquer and many died, was dashed as the Turks retained the lands they had regained in the counter-attack.
 The straight line of Ainos-Midia was not accepted for the eastern Border; the regions of Lozengrad, Lyule Burgas-Buni Hisar, and Adrianople reverted to the Ottomans.
 After this Treaty of Constantinople, 30 September 1913, Bulgaria sought an alliance with the Ottoman Empire against Greece and Serbia (in support of their claims to Macedonia).

 This was followed by the Treaty of Athens, 14 November 1913, between the Turks and Greeks, concluding the conflict between them.
-However, the status of the Aegean Islands, under Greek control, was left in question.
-Especially the islands of Imvros and Tenedos strategically positioned near the Dardanelles Straights.
-Even after signing this treaty, relations between the two countries remained very bad, and war almost broke out in spring 1914.
+However, the status of the Aegean Islands, under Greek control, was left in question, especially the islands of Imvros and Tenedos, strategically positioned near the Dardanelles Straits.
+Even after signing this treaty, relations between the two countries remained poor, and war almost broke out in spring 1914.

 Finally, the second Treaty in Constantinople re-established the relations between Serbia and the Ottoman Empire, concluding officially the Balkan Wars.
 Montenegro never signed a pact with the Turks.